-The Bluebonnet State has a lot to offer.
+The Sunflower State has a lot to offer.
 These 10 cities can't be missed!

 As the capital of Kansas, Topeka’s economy is paced by state government jobs that employ about 8,400 people.
 Washburn University is here, and Topeka has major hospitals like Stormont-Vail and St. Francis Hospital.
 The city also features an excellent transportation system with I-70, I-470 and I-335 all going through Topeka.